HNLMS K VIII: World War II

 On the outbreak of the war with Japan, K VIII was in Surabaya, held in reserve.
 In January 1942 K VIII was deployed with the crew from K XIII which had been damaged due to a battery explosion.
 K VIII patrolled the Java Sea and the Madura Strait, but made no attacks on enemy ships.
 After the invasion of Java by the Japanese armed forces K VIII fled to Fremantle.

 After K VIII arrived in Fremantle, the crew was sent to the United Kingdom to man new submarines.
 Because of the age and the resulting lack of a crew, it was decided to decommission K VIII on 18 May 1942.

 Fate

 K VIII's batteries were salvaged to replace those in K IX.
 After further stripping in 1943 the hull was towed south into Cockburn Sound where it was to be beached in Jervoise Bay and broken-up.
 While under tow, however, the hulk foundered 100 m offshore and was abandoned.
 The hulk remained there until 1957 when it was declared a navigational hazard for shipping using the new Kwinana Oil Refinery, and was destroyed with explosives.
+The brass conning tower was installed on Fremantle Harbour pilot boat Lady Forrest.